North Ayrshire's Health and Social Care Partnership Multi-Agency Adult Support and Protection Policy

 What happens next?

-A council officer will investigate.
+A specially trained Social Worker, known as a Council Officer will investigate.
 They will work alongside other agencies to ensure the safety of the adult.
 This may involve:

 - advocacy services - if the adult is unable or lacks the confidence to speak for themselves